 Push the switch to turn on the Hazard Warning flasher.
 When the switch is activated, all directional turn signals will flash on and off to warn oncoming traffic of an emergency.
-Push the switch a second time to turn off the Hazard Warning flashers.
+Push the second time to turn off the Hazard Warning switch a second time to turn off the Hazard Warning flashers.